SSHRC Partnership Grants - Stage 1

 - Note: If a deadline falls on a weekend or a Canadian public holiday, the online application system will remain open until 8 p.m. (eastern) on the next business day.

-This is a two-stage program where Letters of Intent are submitted and those successful will be invited to submit a Full Proposal.
+This is a two-stage program where Stage 1 applications are submitted and successful proposals will be invited to submit a Full Proposal (Stage 2).
 Partnerships must advance research and/or knowledge mobilization in the social sciences and humanities through mutual co-operation and sharing of intellectual leadership, as well as through resources, as evidenced by cash and/or in-kind contributions.
 Partner organizations may be Canadian or international institutions or organizations (public, private, not‑for‑profit) of any type.
 Proposals must meet the objectives outlined in one of the following programs, or may include a combination of the two programs:

 |To build knowledge and understanding about people, societies and the world by supporting research excellence in all subject areas eligible for funding from SSHRC.||To realize the potential of social sciences and humanities research for intellectual, cultural, social and economic influence, benefit and impact on and beyond the campus by supporting specific activities and tools.|